seqeralabs/nf-training-intro/docs/part3-nextflow.md

 - Data handling: Nextflow reads the input parameters and creates channels that facilitate the flow of data between processes.
 This automatic handling of data is more efficient and less error-prone than manual specification in Bash scripts.

-- Parallel execution: As the workflow progresses, Nextflow automatically manages the distribution of running the tasks for each image, across the available computational resources.
-This parallel execution is managed internally by Nextflow and is transparent to the user, contrasting with the sequential execution nature of Bash scripts.
+- Parallel execution: As the workflow progresses, Nextflow manages the distribution of running the tasks for each image, across the available computational resources.
+This parallel execution is controlled by Nextflow and is transparent to the user, contrasting with the sequential execution nature of Bash scripts.

-- Container management: For each process that has a `container` definition, Nextflow pulls the necessary container files and executes the commands within an isolated environment.
+- Container management: For each process that has a `container` definition, Nextflow uses the necessary container files and executes the commands within an isolated environment.
 This ensures consistency, reproducibility, and portability, addressing the common challenge of "it works on my machine but not on yours?!".
 Bash scripts, by themselves, do not provide such isolation, making it harder to reproduce results.

 ## Quiz